 Both places have a second official language besides Spanish: Catalan.
 Although the Valencian version of the language is officially called Valencian, it is a dialect of Catalan.

-Both places use both languages, respectively.
+Both places use both languages.
 My impression is that Catalan is used much more in Barcelona than in Valencia.

 Barcelona is known throughout the country, if not the world, for its lively nightlife.
-There is a huge choice between clubs of different scenes and music genres, bars, restaurants, and all kinds of events.
+There is a huge choice of clubs covering different scenes and music genres, plus bars, restaurants, and all kinds of events.

 In keeping with the city’s style, Barcelona’s nightlife is very international and diverse.

-Valencia’s nightlife is also definitely worth checking out.
-Although the selection of music genres is somewhat smaller than in Barcelona, you will be able to dance the night away until dawn if you want to or check out one of many bars or clubs.
+Valencia’s nightlife is also well worth checking out.
+The variety of music genres is a bit smaller than in Barcelona’s, but you can still dance until dawn or check out one of the many bars and clubs.

 Tourist Saturation